Blue Angels: Aircraft

-The show's narrator, Blue Angels No. 8, flies a two-seat (F/A-18F Super Hornet), to show sites.
-The Blues use these jets for backups or spares, and to give demonstration rides to civilian VIPs.
-Usually, two back seats rides are available at each air show; one goes to a member of the press, and the other to the "Key Influencer".
-The No. 4 Slot Pilot often flies the No. 7 aircraft in Friday's "practice" so that pilots from the fleet and future team members can experience the show.
+The show's narrator, Blue Angels No. 7, flies a two-seat F/A-18F Super Hornet to show sites.
+The Blues use these jets for backups or spares and to give demonstration rides to civilian VIPs.
+Usually, two back-seat rides are available at each air show; one goes to a member of the press and the other to the "key influencer".
+The No. 4 Slot Pilot often flies the No. 7 aircraft in Friday's "practice", so that pilots from the fleet and future team members can experience the show.

-In 2020, the United States Marine Corps Blue Angels purchased a surplus Royal Air Force Lockheed C-130J Super Hercules (RAF registration ZH885, US registration 170000) as the new "Fat Albert", for their logistics, carrying spare parts, equipment, and to carry support personnel between shows.
+In 2020, the USMC Blue Angels purchased a surplus Royal Air Force Lockheed C-130J Super Hercules (RAF registration ZH885, US registration 170000) as the new Fat Albert for their logistics, carrying spare parts, equipment, and support personnel between shows.

 Historical

 F6F Hellcat

-The Hellcat was the first aircraft flown.
+The Grumman F6F Hellcat was the first aircraft flown.
 The pilots were advanced flight instructors who had flown the aircraft in war.
-The F6F-5s were painted in dark navy blue with gold lettering and made first flight demonstration on May 10, 1946.
+They were painted in dark navy blue with gold lettering and made their first flight demonstration on 10 May 1946.

 F8F Bearcat

-The Bearcat began flying towards the end of the first season for the team.
+The Grumman F8F Bearcat began flying towards the end of the first season for the team.
 It was their last propeller-driven aircraft and the first to fly the diamond formation.
 The Bearcats first appeared in Denver in August 1946.

 F9F-2 Panther

-The Panther was the first jet.
-After a temporary disbandment for the Korean War, with the unit serving with VMF-191, when reactivated on Oct.
-25, 1951 the F9F-5 Panther returned to service.
+The F9F-2 Panther was the first jet used.
+After a temporary disbandment for the Korean War, with the unit serving with VMF-191, when reactivated on 25 October 1951, the Panther returned to service.

 F-9 Cougar

-In the winter of 1954/55 the Angles began flying the Cougar, serving until the middle of 1957.
+In the winter of 1954/55, the Angels began flying the Grumman F-9 Cougar, serving until the middle of 1957.

 F-11 Tiger

-In mid 1957 Tiger began flying with the Blue Angels.
-The F11F-1 was the first supersonic jet and the last Grumman planes serving the flight team.
-It was used until 1969, even though it had earlier been withdrawn from frontline service.
+In mid–1957, Grumman F-11 Tigers began flying with the Blue Angels.
+The F11F-1 was the first supersonic jet and the last Grumman plane serving the flight team.
+It was used until 1969, though it had earlier been withdrawn from frontline service.
 It was one of the most popular aircraft with the public, because of its afterburner and sleek lines.